manhtien1703/IE402.P21.Group1.lab1/README.md

-# Lab 1: Map for Vinh Long Province using Esri of group 1
+# Lab 1: Map for Bac Kan Province using Esri of group 1

-## Course: IE402.P11
+## Course: IE402.P21

 ### Introduction
-This lab focuses on creating a map for Vinh Long province using the Esri library.
+This lab focuses on creating a map for Bac Kan province using the Esri library.
 The map will include various geographical elements such as points, polylines, polygons, and picture markers.

 ### Technologies Used
 - Esri ArcGIS API for JavaScript